 The most important thing is to write good music.
 That may seem obvious, but it is vital.
-Hoping a crappy song that fits a mood or sound will make it into a commercial because you heard something like it is a bad idea.
+Hoping a crappy song that fits a mood or sound because you heard something like it is a bad idea.
 Write the best music you can.
 When you are working with a publishing company or sync house that helps to place your music, you can write a variety of music that might work in different commercials and they will help to get it synced.
 They will choose the best music they have that fits what the brand is looking for, so always write good music.

 Brands can be creative with their pitches to customers, but not always with music selection, so picking a familiar song helps their brand feel familiar to the consumer.
-Don’t copy those songs because then you could get sued and artistically, you aren’t likely to get picked for an exact replica.
+Don’t copy those songs because you could get sued and artistically, you aren’t likely to get picked making an exact replica.
 However you can emulate the song using similar chords, recording techniques and presets.
 Set a similar mood.